RustFestEU/blog.rustfest.eu/_posts/2020-06-06-announcing-rustfest-2020.md

 ## CfP for workshops

-We are looking into how to make workshops reliable and fun for everyone.
+We are looking into how to make workshops reliable, accessible and fun for everyone.

 Currently, we are testing good formats with the [Zürich](https://www.meetup.com/Rust-Zurich/) and [Berlin](https://berline.rs/) meetups.

-So we will have a second
+So we will have a second CfP for the workshops once we decide on a specific format.

 ## What are we looking for?